MKotva/GameDev-SuperMario/README.md

 The work on this project was continued as a part of my diploma thesis, where I created even better agents, especially the `astarGrid` agent (also referred to as `MFF A* Grid`) and the `astarWaypoints` (`MFF A* Waypoints`) agent.

 ### Requirements
-The framework works on Windows (tested on Win 10/11), but should also work on Linux (not tested).
 I tried to support different working directory settings of various IDEs.
 It is guaranteed to work with working directory set in the `Mario-AI-Framework` folder, which contains folders such as `src` and `levels`.
 Java OpenJDK 17 might be required, but the framework probably runs on earlier versions too.

 ### Project overview